SCENE 01 / HELICOPTER FILMING

 What camera systems do you use for helicopter filming?

-We operate gyro-stabilized systems including Cineflex and Shotover mounts, which can carry ARRI, RED, and other cinema cameras.
-These systems provide rock-steady footage even during dynamic flight maneuvers and allow remote camera control.
+We run gyro-stabilized systems with Cineflex and Shotover mounts.
+These mounts carry ARRI, RED, and other cinema cameras.
+They give rock-steady footage even during fast flight maneuvers, and they allow remote camera control.

 Can you film over Machu Picchu or the Sacred Valley?